karimamunaff/apple-silicon-pytorch/README.md

 I also noticed that when i updated the nighly build version of pytorch for M1 to the latest, i was getting around 40% speedup, which is crazy.
 The number of images per second went from 170 to almost 260.
 This means that there are a lot of ml operations yet to be optimized for M1 MAX's GPU and the pytorch community is putting thier best effort.
 I greatly appreciate all the pytorch developers for all their work in supporting M1 GPUs.

-I would greatly appreciate if this repo could grow and people could add benchmarks they obtained on their machines, thanks!
+Please feel free to add benchmarks obtained on your machines and provide feedback, thanks!